citp/privacy-policy-historical/d/di/dig/digitaljournal.com.md

-> *The following text is extracted and transformed from the digitaljournal.com privacy policy that was archived on 2009-06-04.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20090604141636id_/http%3A//www.digitaljournal.com/privacy.php) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the digitaljournal.com privacy policy that was archived on 2009-12-21.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20091221045746id_/http%3A//www.digitaljournal.com/privacy.php) for the most accurate reproduction.*

-# Privacy Policy - Digital Journal: Your News Network
+# Privacy Policy - Digital Journal

 DigitalJournal.com Privacy Policy